gnns4hri/3D_multi_pose_estimator/README.md

 # Multi person and multi camera 3D pose estimator from unlabelled data

-Implementation of the paper - [Multi-person 3D pose estimation from unlabelled data](https://arxiv.org/abs/2212.08731)
+Implementation of an extended version of the paper - [Multi-person 3D pose estimation from unlabelled data](https://arxiv.org/abs/2212.08731)

 ## Performance in CMU Panoptic dataset